 In 1933 the iconic Vista House was built at the summit of Mt.
 Spokane.
 Sitting atop the mountain at 5900ft, you can catch panoramic views of the Selkirk and Cabinet mountain ranges.
 It alone is worth the trip to Mt Spokane.

 Pack a lunch and eat at one of the picnic tables at the summit while you take it all in.
-When you’re ready to wander, the house is typically unlocked for viewing, and you can stroll to the back where there is an impressive rock bed to scramble across.
+Just remember it’s quite windy at the top, so secure anything that might fly away when you sit down to eat.
+When you’re ready to wander, the house is typically unlocked for viewing, and you can stroll to the back, where there is an impressive rock bed to scramble across.

 While you’re at the top, head down the road to the meadows for more great views.
 As the road ends, you can find a newly constructed viewing area that points out all of the lakes.
 I should add until they put this in place I had been pointing out a few lakes wrong for the last 20 years, whoops.